 Seventeen Hundred Seeds field at peak, May 2012, Dallas, Texas.

-Cynthia Mulcahy is a Dallas-based conceptual artist and independent curator whose large-scale intermedia works and ephemeral environments create immersive experiences
+Cynthia Mulcahy is a Dallas-based conceptual artist and independent curator whose intermedia works range from large-scale

 Recent Projects and Exhibitions by Cynthia Mulcahy